-What experiences from your past keep you from being able to trust the Lord to protect you and your family?

-What hazards in your environment make you fearful about launching out the "arrows" (children, close friends, disciples) God has given you?
+- What experiences from your past keep you from being able to trust the Lord to protect you and your family? - What hazards in your environment make you fearful about launching out the "arrows" (children, close friends, disciples) God has given you? - Would you say your home is currently more like a fortress or a launching pad?